Physical Education aims to provide an enjoyable and balanced programme

-Students of all abilities are encouraged to take part in extra curricular activities and for the more talented participants there is the opportunity to represent the school at one of a variety of sports.
+Students of all abilities are encouraged to take part in extracurricular activities and for the more talented participants there is the opportunity to represent the school in a variety of sports.
 School teams operate in practically all of the above sports.
 Inter-tutor group activities and competitions are arranged in the course of the school year, for all enthusiasts, irrespective